vickyliin/SingYourFeelings/readme.md

 ### Server

-Two different servers should be launched for different perposes:
+Two different servers should be launched for different purposes:

 - HTTP server, this shoud be started in the `gui/` folder: